bultas/starter/devserver/readme.md

 <code>npm install webpack-dev-server -g</code>

 ## Run
-run <code>npm run devserver</code> from your project folder -> this will start a server at http://localhost:9500/
+run <code>npm run dev-server</code> from your project folder -> this will start a server at http://localhost:9500/ If you want to run both: test and dev server.. run <code>npm run devtest-server</code>